 A cardiologist was not called until after she went into cardiac arrest, 14 hours after she originally arrived at the hospital, and she died.
 An autopsy confirmed that her death was due to pericarditis, a treatable virus of the heart that the defendants suuspected but did not evaluate or treat.
 Rather, the defendants exacerbated her condition by giving her copious amounts of fluid that increased the burden on her heart.

-Todd & Weld attorneys retained five experts to confirm the negligence of the hospital and numerous individuals involved in the patient's care and treatment.
-The case settled for $1,600,000 against the hospital and ER attendants just before jury selection.
+The firm retained five experts to confirm the negligence of the hospital and numerous individuals involved in the patient's care and treatment.
+The case settled just before jury selection.

 Click here to download Massachusetts Lawyers Weekly PDF.